Mainframe maker Unisys has woven a new enterprise computing system it describes as a “fabric-based architecture”.

 Australia-based Forward program manager Vic Herring says the new architecture is designed to cut through the problems organisations face when moving to new architectures.
 He says Forward brings mainframe levels of security and availability.

 In other words, Forward plays to Unisys’ strengths in building mission critical systems for organisations with big workloads.
 It ticks all the important 2013 enterprise computing boxes: Forward can be used for cloud computing, big data and run large ERP applications like SAP.

 Virtual and then some

 Herring says Forward is way ahead of other virtualisation systems.
-Instead of conventional virtual machines Forward provides a series of secure partitions tightly coupled to the Xeon processors.
+Instead of conventional virtual machines, Forward provides a series of secure partitions coupled to the Xeon processors.
 Each partition handles a specific workload and has its own dedicated resources: processor or processors, memory and input-output channels.

 He says these resources don’t bounce up and down when other jobs stretch resources on other partitions – the way things can work with conventional virtual machines.
 He didn’t quite say that.
 Herring talked about resource contention and latency.